Edge Tech Corp

 Edge Tech Corp (ETC) is a US-based manufacturer and supplier of computer memory upgrades, including DRAM, solid-state drives, USB flash drives, memory cards, and hard disk drives.
-Edge Tech is headquartered in Ada, Oklahoma and maintains sales, marketing and eCommerce facilities in Addison, Texas.
+Edge Tech was founded in 1986 and is headquartered in Ada, Oklahoma and maintains sales, marketing and eCommerce facilities in Addison, Texas.

 History

 Peripheral Outlet was formed in 1986 by 14-year-old Jeff Thompson, with $2,500 he had saved from his paper route in Ada, Oklahoma.
 Thompson was named Young Entrepreneur of the Year in 1994 by the U.S. Small Business Administration, and profiled in Fortune magazine.

-Other family members were employed in the business, including brother Ryan Thompson who later founded another company.

-By 1996 the company's sales had increased by 650% and was named to the Inc. magazine 500 list of the fastest growing private companies.
+By 1996, the company's sales had increased by 650% and was named to the Inc. magazine 500 list of the fastest growing private companies.

 Peripheral Outlet incorporated and became Peripheral Enhancements Corporation (PECO).

-In 1998 PECO acquired the NewerRam division of Newer Technology and opened offices in Dallas, Texas.
+In 1998, PECO acquired the NewerRam division of Newer Technology and opened offices in Dallas, Texas.

-In 1999 PECO obtained ISO 9001 certification.
+In 1999, PECO obtained ISO 9001 certification.

-Peripheral Enhancements Corporation became EDGE Tech Corporation in 2004.
-It moved to new office space in Ada in 2006.
-It was named one of the best places to work for small companies in Dallas in 2009.
+Peripheral Enhancements Corporation became EDGE Tech Corporation in 2004 and moved to new office space in Ada in 2006.